gathering/tech-online/doc/TechOnline.md

 Without routing, the router just knows about the IP networks it is directly attached to.
-That means your distro-switch can ping the linknet IP of its peers, but nothing that is connected to it.
+That means your distro-switch can ping the linknet IP of its peers, but nothing that is connected behind it.

 For a regular computer, routing is trivial: You have a single router for all traffic.
+This is called a default route.
 For actual routers, it's slightly more complicated.

 For edge0 we want to route `10.1.100.0/24` from distro0 to edge0's
 link-net IP, 10.1.200.6.
 And edge0 needs to have a default route so all